 Numerous sporting events (walks, marathons, triathlons, etc.) are held throughout the year, which are generally fundraisers for local charities.
 Click here for information on Cayman’s Full Moon Celebrations.

 Below are some of the events and festivals that are annual fixtures on the Cayman calendar.

-In light of the COVID-19 pandemic, many events have been forced to cancel or reschedule festivities for a later date.
 For up-to-date and accurate information on all the best event happening in Cayman visit the Explore Cayman Events Calendar.